mburger82/flickering_led_stripe_demo/README.md

-# ESP32 RMT Driver for WS2812 - Flickering Problem
+# ESP32 RMT Driver Demo for WS2812 - Flickering Problem

 The RMT-Module of the ESP32 seams to be the perfect Module to drive WS2812 (or LEDs like that) But there is a issue when not only the rmt-module is running.